eshetutil/spfx-hello-world/README.md

 Test DEV pipeline 12345
 ## Pipeline Test
-Testing DEV → PROD promotion via GitHub Actions.
+Testing DEV → PROD promotion via GitHub Actions. to see if copilot desktop is better or not
 [picture of the solution in action, if possible]

 ## Used SharePoint Framework Version